o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     upstream        {{< links/o3de-source >}}.git (push)
     ```

-1. Update the LFS URL to include your fork.
-This will enable you to push changes to large files.
+1. (Optional) Update the LFS URL to include your fork.
+This will enable you to push changes to files in the LFS.
+If you do not expect to make changes to these files, you do not need to do this step.
 Open the .lfsconfig file at the root of the repository for complete instructions and the **DISTRIBUTION** to use.

     ```cmd
     git config lfs.url https://<DISTRIBUTION>.cloudfront.net/api/v1/fork/<FORK>